-Author business cards in the era of digitalization?
+Author business cards in the digital age?
 Yes, writers create business cards to simplify communication with their publishers and readers.

-Just think about a conference or a book-related event when you wish to connect with someone and ensure a way of contacting you in the future.
-Business cards are an excellent option in such cases.
+Think about a conference or book-related event where you wish to connect with someone and ensure a way of contacting you in the future.
+Business cards are an excellent option.

 Let's get started.

 - Why Do Writers Need Author Business Cards?

 - How to Create an Author Business Card?

 - Design Your Author Business Card for Free

 A. Why Do Writers Need Author Business Cards?

 With the ever-growing competition in the writing world, attracting the attention of potential readers can be challenging.
 Promotion through social media has been a successful way to express yourself.